touhidurrr/UncivServer.xyz/README.md

 bun dev
 ```

-Don't forget to lint, format and test the code before submitting a pull request.
+Don't forget to lint, format, and test the code before submitting a pull request.

 ```bash
 bun lint